tiff0000/tiff0000/README.md

-- 👋 Hi, I’m @tiff0000, currently a web3 engineer focused in NFT
+- 👋 Hi, I’m Tiffany,
-- 👀 I’m interested in Blockchain, metaverse, NFT
+- 👀 Currently building in web3
-- 🌱 I’m currently learning blockchain technologies (smart contract, truffle, gas optimization, security in blockchain)
-- 📫 How to reach me" tiffanyy.dev@gmail.com

 <!---
 tiff0000/tiff0000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.